Deploy Kuma on Docker

 4. Verify the application

-Open http://localhost:25000 in your browser and use the demo application to increment the counter.
+Open http://127.0.0.1:25050 in your browser and use the demo application to increment the counter.
 The demo application is now fully set up and running.

 Introduction to zero-trust security